OpenSourceScienceFramework/core-dev-team/.github/ISSUE_TEMPLATES/Meeting_Proposal.md

 # About this issue

-This issue corresponds to a [lang-team design meeting proposal].
 It corresponds to a possible topic of discussion that may be scheduled for deeper discussion during one of our design meetings.

-[lang-team design meeting proposal]: https://lang-team.rust-lang.org/meetings/design.html